Unfriended: Critical reception

-Review aggregator Rotten Tomatoes gives the film an approval rating of 61% based on 186 reviews, with an average rating of 6/10.
+Review aggregator Rotten Tomatoes gives the film an approval rating of 62% based on 186 reviews, with an average rating of 6/10.
 The site's critical consensus reads, "Unfriended subverts found-footage horror clichés to deliver a surprisingly scary entry in the teen slasher genre with a technological twist."
 On Metacritic, the film has a weighted average score of 59 out of 100 based on 30 critics, indicating "mixed or average reviews".

 Reception at the Fantasia Film Festival was mostly positive.
 Common praise for the film centered upon its acting and visuals, and Twitch Film commented that the film was an "interesting look at modern methods of communication and the ramifications of the new normal of always-on social interaction."
 Variety commented that while the film was "exasperating" at points, they also felt that it was clever and innovative.

 Dread Central also praised the film overall, but stated that they felt that the movie's one major flaw was "the fashion in which we are trafficked to each scare through multi-screen clicking, copying, pasting and re-sizing, basically all-around multi-tasking.
 It can be trying to sit through and I liken it to sitting over someone's shoulder watching them web-surf... endlessly."
 It was named Most Innovative Film at the Fantasia Film Festival and received a Special Mention for Feature Film.

 British film critic Mark Kermode gave the film a positive review, calling it a film which understands Skyping culture and cyber-bullying.
 He said, "Many people who've seen the trailer say, 'You're being stalked through the internet.
 Just log off.'
 The point is they can't because they're addicted."
 While on one hand admitting it was a "shrieky, teen-terrorized, slasher movie," on the other hand he said it was a film about how cyber-bullying only works if you cooperate with it.

 Irish film critic Donald Clarke, writing for The Irish Times, gave the film a very positive review, describing it as "genuinely unsettling" and praising the filmmakers' "uncanny grasp of the complicated dynamics of contemporary interaction" and how they succeeded in retaining "a position on the moral high ground while bloody mayhem rages around their feet".

 Some critics found the film to contain unintentionally humorous moments that detracted from the experience.
-Lou Lumenick of the New York Post and Lauren Chval of RedEye found the scenes involving Blaire's pleas for help on Chatroulette, as well as some of the phrases typed by Laura's ghost (including "but in this version [of a drinking game], the loser doesn’t drink.
+Lauren Chval of RedEye found the scenes involving Blaire's pleas for help on Chatroulette, as well as some of the phrases typed by Laura's ghost (including "but in this version [of a drinking game], the loser doesn’t drink.
 The loser dies."), to be more humorous than frightening.

 In CinemaScore polls conducted during the opening weekend, cinema audiences gave Unfriended an average grade of "C", on an A+ to F scale.